Button

 <a role="button" class="btn btn-link active" href="#">Selected</a>

-<button class="btn btn-subtle">Subtle</button>
+<button type="button" class="btn btn-dark">Dark button</button>

-Outlined button
+Outlined buttons

 In need of a button, but not the hefty background colors they bring?
 Replace the default modifier classes with the .btn-outline-* ones to remove all background images and colors on any button.